azukaar/Cosmos-Server/readme.md

 # Licence

 Cosmos is using the Apache 2.0 Licence with the Commons Clause 1.0.
+This is a common clause among open source infrastructure software, such as databases, reverse proxies, etc...

 The TL;DR is: You can use it freely.
 You can also fork it and redistribute it, But you are not allowed to sell it, a derivative or to sell a service based on it (ex.
 SaaS or PaaS).